getgrinta/grinta-rs/README.md

 **Grinta is a blazing-fast, AI-powered Spotlight replacement for macOS, built with Rust.**

-This project is the (upcoming) core backend for the Grinta desktop application, designed to be a powerful and extensible search tool that helps you find what you need in an instant.
+This project is the core backend for the Grinta desktop application, designed to be a powerful and extensible search tool that helps you find what you need in an instant.
 Whether you're looking for an application, a file, a browser bookmark, or even an Apple Note, Grinta has you covered.

 ## Features